triazo/immersive_scaler/Readme.md

 Immersive scaler' and select the check box.
 A tab named 'IMScale' should now appear on the 3d view toolbar, on the right hand side of the view.

+To test out the development version, see instructions at the bottom.

 ## Upgrading